 BANKING & FINANCIAL SERVICES

-Phillips Lytle has extensive experience in all types of municipal bond, grants, private finance and loan restructuring transactions.
-Our team has successfully represented private colleges and universities in multimillion dollar tax-exempt bond transactions and New York State Higher Education Capital Matching Grants.
+Phillips Lytle has extensive experience in all types of municipal bonds, grants, private finance and loan restructuring transactions.
+Our team has successfully represented private colleges and universities in multimillion-dollar tax-exempt bond transactions and New York State Higher Education Capital Matching Grants.
 This financing can be used by our clients in the construction and equipment of student housing and other projects.
 Our Tax attorneys are ready to advise clients on issues associated with public offerings, real estate transactions, tax disputes, obtaining and maintaining tax-exempt status, and tax issues related to fundraising.

 Our goal is to avoid litigation for our clients whenever possible, however, we have the necessary experience to assist our clients when litigation is necessary.
 Our Commercial Litigation attorneys have experience in all types of disputes, including banking, breach of fiduciary duty, contracts, commercial, construction, insurance coverage, joint ventures, employment, fraud, housing, intellectual property, licensing, leasing, personal injury, real estate finance and development, tortious interference, trusts and estates, and unfair competition.